Rucellmai61/github-readme-stats/SECURITY.md

-# GitHub Readme Stats Security Policies and Procedures <!-- omit in toc -->
+masterrucelmail# GitHub Readme Stats Security Policies and Procedures <!-- omit in toc -->

 This document outlines security procedures and general policies for the GitHub Readme Stats project.